 To get a current value, the best way is to have an appraisal done; this is the most accurate way to gauge value.
 Failing that, you can check online to get an idea of what similar homes are worth in your area.
 Once you are confident that you have 20% equity, you should talk to your lender to get rid of that PMI payment.

-If you are tired of paying mortgage insurance, consider programs that include lender paid PMI, as there may be no-PMI mortgage options available that would not require paying monthly PMI even with no equity..
+Mortgage insurance can be annoying, but a lot of people can tax deduct the expense and can cancel it after they hit 20% equity.
+If you are tired of paying mortgage insurance, consider programs that include lender paid PMI, as there may be no-PMI mortgage options available that would not require paying monthly PMI even with no equity.